WTS Foundation 2020-2022 Board of Directors

 Director at Large

 Barb uses her experience and passion for people, quality, and clients to drive her career.
-She is a second-time President of WTS Michigan, a Director for the ACEC Michigan Chapter, a past member of the Mackinac Bridge Authority, an Emeritus Member and past Committee Chair of the TRB Transportation Planning Applications Committee, a past Board Chair of the MSU Civil Engineering Alumni Advisory Board, and a member of COMTO (recently winning the Women Who Move the Nation Award), ITE, ITS America, and Chi Epsilon.
+She is a WTS Michigan Chapter Past-President, after finishing her second-time as President of WTS Michigan, a WTS Foundation Board Director at Large, an ACEC Michigan Board Member, a past member of the Mackinac Bridge Authority, an Emeritus Member and past Committee Chair of the TRB Transportation Planning Applications Committee, a past Board Chair of the MSU Civil Engineering Alumni Advisory Board, and a member of COMTO (winning the 2018 Women Who Move the Nation Award), ITE, ITS America, ACEC, and Chi Epsilon.